ftppro/StellarMessenger/README.md

   b. **message**: The message that was sent.
   c. **timestamp**: The numeric epoch timestamp.

-Therefore, by just creating a Smart SDK object named gobjSDK, you will have an onject named **gobjSD.objMessages ** which contains all the message that had been sent to the selected Stellar address.
+Therefore, by just creating a Smart SDK object named **gobjSDK**, you will have an onject named **gobjSD.objMessages** which contains all the messages that had been sent to the selected Stellar address.

 2. **this.sSender_PrivateKey**
 If the **Rabet Chrome Extension** is ***not*** being used, then you must set this property with the **Private Key** of the **Message Sender Account**.